Super-Resolution Domain Adaptation Networks for Semantic Segmentation via Pixel and Output Level Aligning: Experimental Results

 \subsubsection{Mass-Inria}

-We use the following two UDA datasets for single-category semantic segmentation. \begin{itemize} \item {\bfseries Massachusetts Buildings Dataset} \cite{MnihThesis} consists of 151 aerial images at 1m spatial resolution of the Boston area.
+the following two UDA datasets are used for single-category semantic segmentation. \begin{itemize} \item {\bfseries Massachusetts Buildings Dataset} \cite{Volodymyr2013Machine} contains 151 aerial images of the Boston area at 1m spatial resolution .
 The ground truth provides two semantic classes: building and nonbuilding.
-The dataset is divided into a training set of 137 images, a test set of 10 images and a validation set of 4 images.
-We consider the training set of this dataset as the source domain.
+The whole dataset is divided into three parts: a training set with 137 images, a testing set with 10 images and a validation set with 4 images.
+Among these sets, the training set is considered as the source domain.

-\item {\bfseries Inria Aerial Image Labeling Dataset} \cite{maggiori2017dataset} is comprised of 360 ortho-rectified aerial RGB images at 0.3m spatial resolution.
-Ground-truth also provides two semantic classes.
-We split the training set (image 1 to 5 of each location for validation, 6 to 36 for training).
+\item {\bfseries Inria Aerial Image Labeling Dataset} \cite{Maggiori2017Can} is comprised of 360 tiles with a resolution of 0.3m on ten cities across the globe.
+Ground-truth provides two semantic classes, \textit{building} and \textit{not building} classes.
+We split the training set (image 1 to 5 of each location for validation, 6 to 36 of each location for training).
 We consider the training set of this dataset as target domain.
 We finally validate the results of the algorithm on the validation set of this dataset. \end{itemize}